neilhwatson/evolve_cfengine_freelib/doc/efl_update.md

-Intro
+### Introduction

 This is a work in progress.
 It should be considered beta quality.
 Efl_update.cf is an alternative the CFEngine Community's stock update.cf.

-Features
+### Features

-Reduces sever load when updating the inputs directory.
+* Reduces sever load when updating the inputs directory.

-Starts or restarts CFEngine daemons as required.
+* Starts or restarts CFEngine daemons as required.

-More transparent that cf_promises_validated mechanism.
+* More transparent that cf_promises_validated mechanism.

-Promises inputs permissions.
+* Promises inputs permissions.

-Uses redundant policy servers with network load balancing.
+* Uses redundant policy servers with network load balancing.

 On the server, Cf-manifext reads masterfiles and builds a file, default name efl_manifest.txt, that contains file names and their hashes.
 Elf_update.cf